openwallet-foundation/credo-ts/packages/openid4vc-client/README.md

 ### Installation

-Make sure you have set up the correct version of Credo according to the AFJ repository.
+Make sure you have set up the correct version of Credo according to the Credo repository.

 ```sh
 yarn add @credo-ts/openid4vc-client